guotong1988/guotong1988.github.io/research/_posts/2021-12-01-relabel-is-all-you-need.md

 ### 5. Analysis

 Why re-label method work?
 Because deep learning is statistic-based.
 Take classification as example.
 (In a broad sense, all the machine learning tasks can be viewed as classification.)
 If there are three **very similar** data (data-1/data-2/data-3) in total, which labels are class-A/class-A/class-B. Then the trained model will probably predict class-A for data-3.
-We assume that data-3 is wrong labeled to class-B by human.
+We assume that data-3 is wrong labeled to class-B by human, because more people label its similar data to class-A.

 The improvement reason is also based on the better and better understanding for the specific task's labeling rule/knowledge of labeling human once by once.
 Human-in-the-loop here means that in each loop the labeling human leader should learn and summarize the corrected rule/knowledge based on the last loop.